vivek7768/marvel-level-0-report/master.md

 ## Objective
 To interface a DC motor with an Arduino UNO using the **L298N H-Bridge motor driver** to achieve variable speed control through Pulse Width Modulation (PWM) and understand the logic required for motor activation and braking.

----

 ### Methodology
-The project follows a modular approach to bridge high-current hardware with low-power microprocessing:
+Followed a modular approach to bridge high-current hardware with low-power microprocessing:

 1.  **H-Bridge Logic Configuration:** Using two digital pins (`input1`, `input2`) to establish the direction of current.
 Setting one `HIGH` and the other `LOW` creates the potential difference needed for rotation.
 2.  **PWM Speed Regulation:** Utilizing the `enablePin` (Pin 9) on the Arduino.
 By using `analogWrite()`, the Arduino sends a square wave signal.
 The speed is determined by the **Duty Cycle**: